SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 of the material work produce that lets us survive, or the mental satisfaction as social animals.

-All in all, the major meanings of work right now are still producing goods to survive and achieving a sense of community.
+All in all, the major meanings of work right now are still in survival and mental needs as social animals.
 We need work because our society needs the product to survive and we individuals mentally need to have a community.
 The advance of technology may weaken the former meaning,